FAQ's

 1. What is AIMS?

-AIMS stands for Automated Information Mapping System and is a department within Johnson County government.
+AIMS stands for Automated Information Mapping System and is a group within the Department of Technology & Innovation within Johnson County government.

 AIMS is a Geographic Information System, or GIS.
 A GIS is a computerized system for managing large amounts